Photo Source:

 ![]() |

 From China, the Tai emigrated south due to unending pressure by the Chinese.
 In 1895, the French ruled Vietnam in what became a joint rule with Japan for a short period after 1941.
-Communist rebels emerged and military regimes formed, leading to severe blood-shed until the Communist Republic of North Vietnam was pushed south in 1975.
-The Black Tai have strong ethnic pride and are part of the Thai official nationality in Vietnam.
+The Tai Dam has strong ethnic pride and is part of the official Tai nationality in Vietnam.

-Their society is organized on the basis of age, occupation, wealth, and residence.
-Within this hierarchy, rural farmers have a place below the craftsmen, merchants, and city government officials, and the clergy are a separate group.
-The family is the basic unit of their society, and unlike most Asian groups, the Black Tai do not generally live in extended families.
+Their society is organized on the basis of age, occupation, wealth and residence.
+Within this hierarchy, farmers have a place below the craftsmen, merchants and city government officials, and the clergy are a separate group.
+The family is the basic unit of their society.
+Unlike most Asian groups, the Black Tai do not generally live in extended families.

-They are a patriarchal society, which means that the oldest male is the head of the tribe.
-Within Tai families, husbands and wives generally live in harmony and there is almost no division of labor by sex.
-Both the women and men plow, hoe, fish, cook, tend babies, clean house, and wash clothes.
+The Tai Dam are a patriarchal society, which means that the oldest male is the head of the tribe.
+Within Tai families, husbands and wives generally live in harmony, and there is almost no division of labor by sex.
+Both the women and men plow, hoe, fish, cook, tend babies, clean house and wash clothes.
 The men are known to be lazy, however, and the women do most of the work, often chewing leaves of the betel palm as a stimulant.
-The Tai enjoy a reputation of cloth-weaving.
+The women excel in weaving arts.

-Ask the Lord to call people who are willing to go to Vietnam and share Christ with the Black Tai.
+Ask the Lord to call people who are willing to share Christ with the Tai Dam.

-Ask God to strengthen, encourage, and protect the small number of Black Tai Christians.
+Ask God to strengthen, encourage, and protect the small number of Tai Dam Christians.

-Ask the Lord to raise up a strong local church among the Black Tai.
+Ask the Lord to raise up a strong local church among the Tai Dam.